 How to keep whole peppers fresh

 You can store your bagged peppers in your refrigerator’s crisper compartment.
 Remember to wash your peppers before eating them.
-Peppers stored like this should stay fresh for up to 2 weeks.
+Peppers stored like this should stay fresh for up to two weeks.

 How to keep chopped peppers fresh